Updated: May 10

 “Can I see the picture?”
 Her phone was sitting there beside her.
 “Yes, of course!”
 When I tell this story, many people say, “And it was only clouds?”

 No!
 This photo showed the most exquisitely beautiful young man’s face in the clouds.
 He had blue blue eyes from the sky and crinkly laugh rays from the sun.
 “Is this Benton?”
 Suzanne’s reply, “ Yes!”
 “Can I see it?”
 John asked.
 “Wow.”

 “And do you want to see something really neat?”
-Suzanne asked, as if what we had seen wasn’t neat enough.
+Suzanne asked, as if what we had seen wasn’t amazing enough.
 “Look in the water,” and she zoomed into the lake water of the picture, “Here is Benton as a little boy!”
 And there it was, a little boy’s face perfectly contained in the texture of the ripples!
-“Is this Benton as a little boy?”
-“Yes.”

-Several years ago, I got to know a young woman named Lane who worked with the first nonprofit that the 29:11 Story was associated with.
+Several years ago, I got to know a young woman named Lane.
 She was the administrator for a new little Christian preschool.
 The first time I shared this story with some of the women of the 29:11 Story Ministry, Lane was visiting, “You do know that Benton was my cousin?
 Suzanne is my aunt.”
 Amazing to me how God works.
 “Have you seen the picture?”
+I asked.
 “Of course!”
 “And does it look like Benton?”
 Here Lane corrected me, “It is Benton.”

 I weary God.
 I know I do.
 Like Jacob, I wrestle with things beyond my natural eyesight.
 Like Thomas I have to see to believe, “Can I see the picture?”
 Very often, I ask my husband, “Did you see that boy’s face in the clouds?”

 What new connections in the Bible did you make today?

 What questions do you want to explore further about today's study?